The Java Programming Language features eight primitive data types.

 We can perform all standard arithmetic operations on ints.
 Just be aware that decimal values will be chopped off when performing these on integers.

 byte is a primitive data type similar to int, except it only takes up 8 bits of memory.
-Thus, why we call it a byte.
-Because the memory size being so small, byte can only hold the values from -128 (-27) to 127 (27 – 1).
+This is why we call it a byte.
+Because the memory size is so small, byte can only hold the values from -128 (-27) to 127 (27 – 1).

 byte b = 100; byte empty;